 Strict laws apply regarding the import of specific items into the UAE.
-It’s a good idea to familiarise yourself with these.
+It’s a good idea to familiarize yourself with these.

 Security checks upon arrival

 Follow the Arrivals and Exit signs to Passport Control.
 After passing through Passport Control, you will arrive at the baggage carousels.
-Once you have collected your luggage, you will pass through the Customs security control.
+Once you have collected your luggage you will pass through Customs control.
 If you have nothing to declare, simply pass through.